 Proofreading: Finds and fixes typos, duplicated words, missing words, formatting errors.

 Probably most writers do need a copy-edit and proofread just because those involve fairly arcane decisions and training, and it’s next to impossible to do that close a reading of our own work.
-But not all need story-editing.
+But not all writers need story-editing.
 Not all need line-editing.
 I would say I don’t actually need line-editing, as I’m pretty strong on the prose level.
 But I can never tell when the tension has dropped in my plotting, or when I love characters a tad too much so that readers will be alienated.
 So at the story level, I often need help, which is why I have a great critique group, and brainstorm a lot with several discerning friends, and why I’d be likely to hire a content editor.

 If you are looking for an edit that takes into account every one of those levels, then you might be looking at something like 15 cents a word (so $15,000 for a 100,000 word book) and a month’s turnaround.
 All-over editing is a lot of work and requires a lot of skills, so it doesn’t come cheap and it won’t happen quickly.

 SO…. you can save money by figuring out the sort of editing you need.
 In other words, being very clear when you’re paying someone to “edit” exactly what level of “editing” you’re asking for.
 And depending on your own strengths and weaknesses, you might well be capable of successfully taking on certain aspects of the editing process yourself.
 Or if you’ve already been through a total edit, you might have learned enough about your own abilities that you can pinpoint exactly what you need (and in that case, you might hire someone to work by the hour, rather than by the word).